ashwin-nat/XOR-Linked-List/README.md

 # XOR-Linked-List
 If you want to use an unnecessarily complex/obtuse data structure for your project, XOR-Linked-List might be what you want.
+This library can be used to store data of any type (treats everything as a void pointer).

 ## Who even would use this (or a similar) library?